OlivierLD/small-boards/Arduino/feedback.servo/README.md

 ![this](./Feedback.Servo_bb.png)

-- Open the Serila Console
+- Open the Serial Console
 - Move the servo by hand to see its feedback position in the console.